Amari Cooper Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 - Cooper has been the target of 97 of his team's 619 passing attempts this season, or 15.7% of the target share.

-- Cooper (16 red zone targets) has been the recipient of 17.4% of his team's 92 red zone pass attempts.

-- The Cowboys, who rank first in the NFL in points scored, have attempted a pass 58.4% of the time while running the ball 41.6% of the time.
+- The Cowboys, who rank first in the NFL in points scored, have attempted a pass 58.4% of the time while opting for the ground attack 41.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cooper's matchup with the Eagles.